Join our Graduate Program

 - complete 31 units of coursework as described on the program sheet

-- complete at least 6 units of MAT 699: Thesis
+- complete at least 6 units of MAT 699: Thesis; for more details, see the Graduate Handbook.

 - have a mathematics faculty member serve as your thesis adviser